dokc/Get-Started/data-on-kubernetes-get-started-guide.md

 According to past DoK reports, the following are some of the reasons
 - Kubernetes has become a core part of IT – half of the respondents are running 50% or more of their production workloads • on it, and they are very satisfied and more productive as a result.
 The most advanced users report 2x or greater productivity gains.
--Business demands are creating pressures for further adoption.
+- Business demands are creating pressures for further adoption.
 The increasing importance of real-time data to competitive advantage will sharpen companiesʼ need to run data on Kubernetes.
 A majority believe standards will improve data management and that data should become declarative.
--Standardization is the key driver for Kubernetes Leaders
+- Standardization is the key driver for Kubernetes Leaders

 ## Intro to Stateful